 In a concerted effort to bolster economic growth and enhance the overall prosperity of the District of Columbia, the city updates its economic development strategy every five years.
 This strategy serves as a vital tool for identifying challenges and opportunities, setting clear goals and priorities, guiding actionable steps and investments, and aligning stakeholders to collectively achieve a shared vision.
-The 2023-2027 economic development strategy of DC is described in DC's Comeback Plan (https://www.obviouslydc.com/dcs-comeback-plan/).
-It focuses on several key objectives, including retaining and expanding the city's tax base, bolstering business vitality, fortifying neighborhoods, and promoting economic mobility among DC residents.
+The 2023-2027 economic development strategy of DC is notably focused on several key objectives, including retaining and expanding the city's tax base, bolstering business vitality, fortifying neighborhoods, and promoting economic mobility among DC residents.

 Aligned with the broader vision of DC's Comeback Plan, the economic development strategy seeks to transform the District to be highly attractive to innovators, job creators, and visitors alike.
 This vision entails creating an environment where people choose to live, work, visit, and thrive.
 To realize this ambitious vision, the city is committed to nurturing successful businesses, aiming to position itself as a leading city in the United States for starting and running businesses, particularly for resident and Black and Hispanic-owned enterprises.
-This entails improving the regulatory environment and enhancing access to capital while nurturing high-growth sectors, attracting investments, fostering innovation clusters, and developing talent pipelines.
+This entails improving the regulatory environment and enhancing access to capital while nurturing highgrowth sectors, attracting investments, fostering innovation clusters, and developing talent pipelines.